The Willie Morton Scottish political thriller series

 ‘Fast moving… keeps you involved… uses some of what we know about the Willie McRae killing and weaves his story around that to make into a very good read and you can just imagine Willie doing some of the things Andrew describes’ —SCOTS INDEPENDENT

-‘Scott cleverly weaves this politically-charged story together’ — SCOTTISH FIELD
+‘Scott cleverly weaves this nuclear-charged thriller together’ — SCOTTISH FIELD

 Was there UK Government collusion in the murder of McBain – and conspiracy over illegal radioactive convoys heading to Dounreay?